eyongtecg001/Database-Backup-Strategy-Implementation/README.md

 # Database-Backup-Strategy-Implementation
 This project implements a comprehensive backup and recovery strategy for the AdventureWorks2022 database using SQL Server Agent jobs.
 The solution ensures data protection through scheduled full, differential, and transaction log backups with point-in-time recovery capabilities.
-You're absolutely right!
-I apologize for the confusion.
-Let me provide you with the proper README.md file content that you can directly copy and paste into your GitHub repository.

 ```markdown
 # AdventureWorks Database Backup Strategy Implementation